awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

    system_profiler SPUSBDataType
    ```

-   The output from `system_profiler` should look like the following:
+   The output from `system_profiler` should look like this:

    ```
    DEVICE: